Mission Statement

 Every Orbit ends with a tangible, recognized outcome.

-The Orbit Model ensures students leave not just inspired and qualified.
+The Orbit Model ensures students leave inspired and qualified.

 Meet the Founder